 Optimizing the Manufacturing Process of MGMR

-The attractive properties of bundled CNTs such as their small size, large surface area and high aspect ratio, are the very properties that raise issues of toxicity.
+The impure, highly aggregated nature of store-bought, traditional CNTs exhibit cell and system toxicity.
 There may be several mechanisms of causing cell damage, including DNA damage.
 Studies suggest that these bundled, fibrous CNTs can induce adverse cellular responses and exhibit carcinogenic behavior similar to that of asbestos.

-Our testing has shown MGMR is well tolerated at high therapeutic doses.
-This opens MGMR up for potential use in a very broad range of drug delivery applications – even less potent drugs requiring higher dose volume.
+Studies show MGMR to be well tolerated at levels above therapeutically relevant doses.
+This opens MGMR up for potential use in a broad range of drug delivery applications.

 The carbon nanotubes studied in the literature to-date are bundled, tangled clumps of carbon nanotubes.
-These bundled up tubes can have length to diameter ratios as high as 28,000,000:1 and disperse poorly in aqueous solutions and are therefore unsuitable for medical use.
+These bundled up tubes have massive interconnected macrostructures, unrealized aspect ratios because of their aggregated state, and incompatibilities with aqueous solutions which, together, make them unsuitable for medical use.
 To the extent they are able to be dispersed, for example, by coating them with a polymer , there has been no meaningful commercialization utilizing CNTs in medical applications because the cost to overcome the inefficiencies associated with bundling makes scaling cost prohibitive.

 We have untangled the carbon nanotube.
 Consistent batches of individual (discrete), length-controlled, clean, open-ended and evenly dispersed carbon nanotubes are being manufactured in large quantities in a scalable manufacturing process.